 Let them make Apple Turkeys.

-You can find more detailed instructions in A Simpler Season.
+You can find more detailed instructions and a printable turkey’s head in A Simpler Season.

 Plan a Thanksgiving Scavenger Hunt.